71/dance/test/suite/commands/search.md

 ## 1 search-backward-extend-wrap
 [up](#1)

-- .search { input: "lazy", direction: -1, shift: "extend", $expect: /^no selections remain$/ }
+- .search { re: "lazy", direction: -1, shift: "extend", $expect: /^no selections remain$/ }

 When extending, a selection is deleted if it would require wrapping to find the next match.
 In this case, the (only) main selection is left untouched because